Embeddings of decomposition spaces: Introduction

 A further application of decomposition spaces is the paper \cite{Labate_et_al_Shearlet} in which Labate et al.\@ define so-called \emph{shearlet smoothness spaces} and study (among other things) the existence of embeddings between these spaces and (inhomogeneous) Besov spaces.
 Note, however, that their definition of Besov spaces does not coincide with the usual one, so that their results need to be taken with a grain of salt.
-Using the results in the present paper, the existence of the embeddings studied in \cite{Labate_et_al_Shearlet} can be \emph{characterized completely} (cf.\@ \cite[Theorem 6.4.3]{VoigtlaenderPhDThesis}), whereas Labate et al.\@ only give sufficient criteria.
+Using the results in the present paper, the existence of the embeddings studied in \cite{Labate_et_al_Shearlet} can be \emph{characterized completely} (see \cite[Theorem 6.4.3]{VoigtlaenderPhDThesis}), whereas Labate et al.\@ only give sufficient criteria.
 The shearlet smoothness spaces introduced in \cite{Labate_et_al_Shearlet} have been further studied in \cite{AlphaShearletSparsity}, where it was shown that membership of a function/distribution $f$ in the shearlet smoothness space is equivalent to sparsity of $f$ with respect to a (sufficiently nice, compactly supported) shearlet frame.
+A related construction of a bandlimited shearlet frame with ``nice'' dual has been given in \cite{GrohsBandlimitedShearletsWithNiceDuals}.

-Finally, we mention the work \cite{FuehrVoigtlaenderCoorbitSpacesAsDecompositionSpaces} of Führ and the present author, in which it is shown for a large class of (generalized) \emph{wavelet-type coorbit spaces} that each space from this class of coorbit spaces is canonically isomorphic to a certain decomposition space.
+Another result illustrating the richness of decomposition spaces is the work \cite{FuehrVoigtlaenderCoorbitSpacesAsDecompositionSpaces} of Führ and the present author, in which it is shown for a large class of (generalized) \emph{wavelet-type coorbit spaces} that each space from this class of coorbit spaces is canonically isomorphic to a certain decomposition space.
 Precisely, if $H\subset\GL\left(\R^{\dimension}\right)$ is a so-called \emph{admissible dilation group}, we have (up to canonical identifications) that